1.3 Customer Service Support

 Here are some key points that can help make the process smooth:

-• There are many time you may want to hand off a job but it really is your responsibility.
-Some examples may be: you don't know how to do yet (even though it is is in your job description); you are too busy currently; you don't want to do it.
-For situations like the first two examples, communicate the situation and provide a timeline for how and when you will address is.
+- There are many times you may want to hand off a job but it really is your responsibility.
+Some examples may be: you don't know what to do yet (even though it is in your job description); you are too busy currently; you don't want to do it.
+For situations like the first two examples, communicate the situation and provide a timeline for how and when you will address it.
 If it really comes down to you don't want to do it, deliberately schedule a time to get it done at the soonest time possible.

 Make sure to not lose track of the problem through the process.
 Using a reminder system (eg. in your helpdesk system, or on a calendar) can ensure you are able to complete documentation and confirm the problem resolution.
 It also allows you to communicate updates with the teacher if it takes longer than you expect.
 Even though another person is helping with support, you are still providing customer service.